zsparal/api-documentation/source/reference/v2/partners-api/list-clients.rst

      - The number of clients to return (with a maximum of 250).

+   * - ``year``

+       .. type:: integer
+          :required: false

+     - Show the statistics for the given year.

+   * - ``month``

+       .. type:: integer
+          :required: false

+     - Show the statistics for the given month.

 Embedding of related resources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This endpoint also allows for embedding additional information by appending the following values via